JaniJegoroff/solidity-unit-testing-basics/truffle/README.md

   Contract: Spacebear
     ✔ should return contract name
-    ✔ should credit token to a correct account (93ms) ✔ should return token URI (73ms)
+    ✔ should mint a token (74ms)
+    ✔ should return token URI (70ms)
+    ✔ should fail to transfer tokens from a wrong address (398ms)

-  3 passing (356ms)
+  4 passing (703ms)
 ```